Chieu Hoi

-The Chiêu Hồi program (/vi/ (also spelled "chu hoi" or "chu-hoi" in American documents; loosely translated as "Open Arms" or "Return") was an initiative by the United States and South Vietnam to encourage defection by the People's Army of Vietnam (PAVN) and Viet Cong (VC) and their supporters to the side of South Vietnam during the Vietnam War.
+The Chiêu Hồi program (/vi/; also spelled "chiu hoi" or "chu-hoi" in American documents; loosely translated as "Open Arms" or "Return") was an initiative launched in early 1963 by the United States and South Vietnam to encourage defection by the People's Army of Vietnam (PAVN) and Viet Cong (VC) and their supporters to the side of South Vietnam during the Vietnam War.
 According to U.S, 101,511 PAVN/VC defected under the program but one analyst speculates that fewer than 22% of those were genuine, the rest were merely seeking temporary respite from the conflict before slipping back into the PAVN/VC base, while others were not Vietcong but seeking monetary gain.

 Campaign

 Chieu Hoi Mission by Craig L. Stewart, U. S. Army Vietnam Combat Artists Team IX (CAT IX 1969–70).
 The painting shows army soldiers airdropping 'psy op' leaflets during the Vietnam War.

 Defection was urged by means of a propaganda campaign, usually leaflets delivered by artillery shell or dropped over enemy-controlled areas by aircraft, or messages broadcast over areas of South Vietnam.
 A number of incentives were offered to those who chose to cooperate, along with psychological warfare to break enemy morale.